1214658495/my-wiki-test/docs/3_4_GMSL_Video_Injection_Card/FAQ/FAQ_Video_Injection_Card.md

 ### Q13: How does the simulation software work with GPU acceleration?

 **A13:** The simulation software uses GPU virtual transmission channels to generate data, then transfers the data to CPU memory through CPU-based video injection APIs to achieve video injection.
-Reference section 11.3.

 ---